-For all the pleasures of Stowe, why then the later criticism of so many other gardens?
-The Dialogue would seem to suggest—as my quotation from the Lakes tour would seem to suggest—that the new style of gardening in England is both natural and morally admirable.
-What it also suggests is that Stowe’s value lies in its ability to incite thoughts beyond itself and beyond the merely physical; it is praised, and prized, for its unusual insistence on its status as a moral object, as a garden that invites its visitors to think about gardens, and therefore to think about the relationship between nature, culture, the creation, and man’s place in that creation.
-It’s just this that allows the speakers in Gilpin’s Shaftesburean dialogue to move from the physical to the intellectual and the moral: the garden’s physicality is to be valued in as far as it invites one to be elsewhere and to explore a world beyond itself.
-If that sounds like a fundamental defense of the garden, as Shaftesbury noted half a century earlier, it is also a means of questioning the need for such physical cues: in what I would suggest is a characteristic uncertainty of response to the garden, Shaftesbury’s now famous rejection of “the formal mockery of princely gardens in favour of “things of a natural kind” is itself tempered by the far more radical response to gardens in his Philosophical Regimen, where he stresses that the important action in life takes places in the “garden and groves within.”
-Here, too, Shaftesbury acknowledges the seductive power of the garden, its ability to represent “things deeply natural,” and its potential to mirror the rational beauties of the mind; but against all this he insists that such potential is rarely fulfilled, that gardens are like the foolish playthings of a child, and that they are no more than the distractions of a luxury-obsessed elite:
+Given all the pleasures of Stowe, why the later criticism of so many other gardens?
+The Dialogue seems to suggest—as my quotation from Observations, Relative Chiefly to Picturesque Beauty apparently confirms—that the new style of gardening in England is both natural and morally admirable.
+The Dialogue also suggests that Stowe’s value lies in its provocation of thoughts beyond itself and beyond the merely physical; it is praised, and prized, for its unusual insistence on its status as an object inviting moral contemplation, as a garden that invites its visitors to think about gardens generally—and therefore to think about nature, culture, the Creation and man’s place in it.
+This is precisely the aspect that compels the speakers in Gilpin’s dialogue to move from the physical to the intellectual and the moral: the garden’s physicality is to be valued insofar as it invites one to be elsewhere and to explore a world beyond itself.
+If that sounds like a fundamental defense of the garden, similar to the one Shaftesbury offered half a century earlier, it also presents a means of questioning the need for such physical cues.
+In what I would suggest is a characteristic uncertainty in responses to the garden, Shaftesbury’s now famous rejection of “the formal mockery of princely gardens” in favor of “things of a natural kind” is itself qualified by the far more radical response to gardens in his Philosophical Regimen, where he stresses that the important action in life takes place in the “garden and groves within.”
+Here, too, Shaftesbury acknowledges the seductive power of the garden, its ability to represent “things deeply natural,” and at the same time its potential to mirror the rational beauties of the mind.
+But against all this he insists that such potential is rarely fulfilled, that gardens are like the foolish playthings of a child, no more than the distractions of a luxury-obsessed elite:

 What are gardens, what are houses of show?—What are those the children make?
 What are dirt-pies? or where lies the difference? in the matter or in the minds thus employed?
 Is it not the same ardour and passion? the same eagerness and concern? the same falling out and in? angry, and friends again, in humour, crying to get; then weary and then crying again, when the same thing is parted with or the time comes to leave the play.
 But those are but rattles and little playthings.—Right: and these are great ones.
 What is a rattle?—a figure, colours, noise?
-And what are other noises? what are other figures and colours?—a coach, liveries, parterre and knolls? cascades, jets d’eau?—How many rattles?’
+And what are other noises? what are other figures and colours?—a coach, liveries, parterre and knolls? cascades, jets d’eau?—How many rattles?